Kashmera Shah

-Kashmera Shah (born 2 December 1972) is an Indian actress known for her work in Hindi and Marathi films.
+Kashmera Shah (born December 2, 1972) is an Indian-American actress known for her work in Hindi and Marathi films.
 She was also a contestant on the reality shows Bigg Boss 1, Nach Baliye 3 and Fear Factor: Khatron Ke Khiladi 4.

 Personal life

-Shah was born in Bombay, Maharashtra to a Marathi and Gujarati Family.
-She holds US Citizenship and maintains residence in Mumbai and Los Angeles.
+Shah was born in Bombay, Maharashtra to a Marathi and Gujarati family.
+She is the granddaughter of Goan classical vocalist Anjanibai Lolekar.
+Shah holds US citizenship and maintains residence in Mumbai and Los Angeles.

-Shah married Hollywood producer Brad Listermann in 2001 but got divorced in 2007.
+Shah married Hollywood producer Brad Listermann in 2001.
+The couple divorced in 2007.

 She met Govinda's nephew Krushna Abhishek at the sets of movie Aur Pappu Paas Ho Gaya and started dating eventually, and they got married in 2013.
-They eloped in Las Vegas, Nevada.
-They have 2 twin sons born in 2017 via surrogacy, Rayaan and Krishaang.
+They eloped to Las Vegas, Nevada.
+They have twin sons born in 2017 via surrogacy, Rayaan and Krishaang.

 Career

 In 2011, the French globetrotter Antoine de Maximy conducted an interview with Shah for his documentary, I will sleep in Bollywood.

 In 2024, Shah and her husband Krushna Abhishek were cast together in the Hindi reality show Laughter Chefs hosted by Bharti Singh and Harpal Singh Sokhi.